NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Secret Eyes.md

 You can call forth an invisible eye to let you peek on secrets.
-Once per day, you can cast [[Scouting Eye|Scouting Eye]] as an innate occult spell.
+Once per day, you can cast [[Spells/Scouting Eye|Scouting Eye]] as an innate occult spell.

-*Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*
+*Source: Pathfinder Lost Omens The Mwangi Expanse* *OGL*